ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 After you have applied information barrier policies, follow these steps to verify status:

-1. If you haven't already done so, as a global administrator or compliance administrator, [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).

-2. To verify status for an information barrier policy, use the `Get-InformationBarrierPoliciesApplicationStatus` cmdlet.
+1. To verify status for an information barrier policy, use the `Get-InformationBarrierPoliciesApplicationStatus` cmdlet.

     If you want to view a list of all information barrier policy applications, run the following cmdlet:

     `Get-InformationBarrierPoliciesApplicationStatus -All`

-3. To verify status for a specific user, run the `Get-InformationBarrierRecipientStatus -user1 username -user2 username` cmdlet, where each *username* refers to a user account in Office 365.
+2. To verify status for a specific user, run the `Get-InformationBarrierRecipientStatus -user1 username -user2 username` cmdlet, where each *username* refers to a user account in Office 365.
 (For example, Megan Bowen at Contoso has a user account *meganb*, and Alex Williams has a user account *alexw*.)

 ## Edit or remove an information barrier policy

 If you want to edit or remove an information barrier policy, you must first set that policy to inactive status.

-1. If you haven't already done so, as a global administrator or compliance administrator, [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).

-2. To view a list of current information barrier policies, run the `Get-InformationBarrierPolicy` cmdlet.
+1. To view a list of current information barrier policies, run the `Get-InformationBarrierPolicy` cmdlet.

-3. In the list of results, identify the policy that you want to change (or remove).
+2. In the list of results, identify the policy that you want to change (or remove).
 Note the policy's name.

-4. To set the policy's status to inactive, use the `Set-InformationBarrierPolicy` cmdlet with the State parameter set to Inactive, as shown in the following example:
+3. To set the policy's status to inactive, use the `Set-InformationBarrierPolicy` cmdlet with the State parameter set to Inactive, as shown in the following example:

     `$identity  = | Get-InformationBarrierPolicy -Name "ResearchIBPolicy" | select Identity
     Set-InformationBarrierPolicy -Identity $identity -State Inactive`

     In this example, we are setting an information barrier policy called ResearchIBPolicy to an inactive status.

-5. Run the `Start-InformationBarrierPoliciesApplication` cmdlet.
+4. Run the `Start-InformationBarrierPoliciesApplication` cmdlet.

-6. If the process is taking a long time to finish, you can update recipients in Azure Active Directory and wait 30 minutes for FwdSync to occur.
+5. If the process is taking a long time to finish, you can update recipients in Azure Active Directory and wait 30 minutes for FwdSync to occur.
 For more details about how this works, see [New address lists that you create in Exchange Online don't contain all the expected recipients](https://support.microsoft.com/help/2955640/new-address-lists-that-you-create-in-exchange-online-don-t-contain-all).

 At this point, your information barrier policy is set to inactive.
 You can leave it as is, edit it, or remove it altogether.